liquibase/liquibase/DEVELOPING.md

 ## Testing

-While there are still older test classes written in JUnit, tests should be written in [Spock](https://spockframework.org/).
+While there are still older test classes written in JUnit, tests should be written in (or if possible migrated to) [Spock](https://spockframework.org/).

 ### Integration Testing